 Serotonin which Psilocin can partially substitute for.
 Both are mildly poisonous, ingestion of which can lead to a wide range of sometimes opposite effects such as dis-orientation, hallucination, altered time perspectives, tachycardia, elation, depression, dilation of pupils, restlessness, euphoria, auditory distortions, kaleidoscopic visions with eyes closed, synaesthesia, fever, headache and nausea; the effects lasting anything from 3 to 8 hours, but they are highly variable depending upon the individual.
 Psilocybin is readily de-phosphorylated within mammalian bodies after ingestion into Psilocin, which is the psychactive component.
 The de-phosphorylation process occurs either under strongly acidic conditions (such as occur within the stomach) or by the action of enzymes called phosphatases.
 Psilocybin is therefore a 'prodrug'.
 The resulting Psilocin is thought to be a partial agonist of the serotonin receptors (specifically the 5-HT 2A receptors) in the pre-frontal cortex of the brain.

 The fatal dose of Psilocybin is estimated to be 6g, whereas the dose required for intoxication is just 6mg.

 Two other minor constituents of the mushroom, thought to be the pre-cursors of Psilocybin nd Psilocin, are

-Norbaeocystin both of which are zwitterions and phosphorylated indole compounds.
+Norbaeocystin both of which are phosphorylated indole compounds and zwitterions (dipolar - possessing separated opposite charges but overall having a net zero charge).
 Whereas Psilocybin has two methyl groups, Baeocystin has but one and Norbaeocystin none.
 Both are metabolised to Psilocin within the human body.